daviddwlee84/OperatingSystem/Lab/Lab6_SystemCall/README.md

 # Lab 6: System Call

+> In this Lab I'll use `./build_modified_nachos.sh` to build the docker container.
+> And I'll add user program in `code/test/` and use `code/userprog/nachos` to test.
+>
+> As usual, use `-d S` to show the system call debug message.
+And `-x executable` to run user program.

 ## I. Understanding Nachos System Call

 In the [MIPS Instruction Reference](http://www.mrc.uidaho.edu/mrc/people/jff/digital/MIPSir.html), it describe the MIPS system call instruction.